And a call for help – please read on for details…

 Lastly, if I have stated anything that is medically or scientifically inaccurate, I welcome your feedback and corrections.

-Two weeks after the heart attack…
+Two weeks after my heart attack…

 As the doctor promised, I returned to the ski slopes JUST ONE WEEK after my heart attack.
 I limited myself to teaching on “green” (novice) terrain for the first 3 days I was back on the slopes.
 My lessons typically run all day, so, I’m skiing (and teaching) nearly 5 hours each day.
 On the 4th day, I moved to advanced terrain and advanced learners (even the blue terrain at Jackson Hole is advanced!)
 After 8 straight days, I took a break (a well deserved break!)